 This second roundtable of the conference “New frontiers of Antitrust” (Paris, 21 February 2014) was dedicated to the: “Patents: Can antitrust authorities contribute to fixing the dysfunctional patent system?”.
-This roundtable acknowledges the fact that there is an increasing number of cases at the (...)
+This roundtable acknowledges the fact that there is an increasing number of cases at (...)

 The beginning of a shift toward a more regulatory and less litigation-oriented regime of antitrust enforcement was observable by the mid-1990s, if not earlier.
 The transition toward this more bureaucratic approach by antitrust enforcement agencies is the subject of our analysis.
-Consent decrees (...)
+Consent (...)